“One part of change is looking at what our guests want, and another is just getting bored of doing the same shit over and over again.”

 ― Jake Lewis, Beverage Director at Momofuku

 We, at Mansa, believe in the power of good food and beverage and love to learn more about the people that make it possible.
 Whether it be the chefs who conjure exciting dishes to scintillate taste buds or whether it be the sommeliers who find the perfect wine every single time, a lot of players in the food industry go into creating the perfect experience for diners.
-We bring to you Tea Time: an interview series with food culture innovators, where we interview managers, chefs, sommeliers, and restaurateurs of Michelin-star restaurants in NYC and took a peek into their lives.
+We bring to you Tea Time: an interview series with food culture innovators, where we interview managers, chefs, sommeliers, and restaurateurs of Michelin-star restaurants and 5-star hotels in NYC and took a peek into their lives.

 Interview with Jake Lewis at Momofuku

 Momofuku Noodle Bar was founded by David Chang in 2004 and was credited by many as being responsible for the rise of contemporary Asian-American cuisine.
 David Chang has since opened over 12 more restaurants across the United States, Australia, and Canada.
 They range from Fuku, a fast-casual fried chicken shop to Ko, a Japanese-kaiseki-inspired 2 Michelin star restaurant furthering a tasting menu and an extensive wine list.
 The restaurants have received acclaim from across the culinary world for their non-traditional offerings and innovative sustainability practices.

 I had a pleasure of interviewing Jake Lewis, the Beverage Director of the Momofuku restaurant group.
 As a huge fan of Momofuku, I am excited to share some of the highlights from the interview!

 A: What were you like growing up?
 Have you been a foodie your whole life?